Email marketing

 1. segment by distance, not just inactivity

 Not everyone is equally disengaged.
 Some subscribers just drifted.
 Others are gone.
-Treating them the same wastes effort.
+Treating them the same wastes effort and dilutes your message.

 2. break the pattern

-Dormant subscribers ignore emails because ignoring them became a habit.
-A new tone, a different format, or unexpected value can reset that pattern.
+Dormant subscribers ignore emails because ignoring them becomes a habit.
+A new tone, a different format, or unexpected value can reset that pattern and create a reason to look again.

 3. think in sequences, not moments